Safety in the Water in Tonga

 Don’t swim alone.
 Keep an eye on kids.

 Sea Life Hazards

 One of the most common injuries that swimmers and snorkellers confront are coral cuts.
 Live coral stuck in a wound can cause prolonged infection, so it’s important to remove live coral from cuts as soon as possible.
 As soon as you’re cut, get out of the water and clean the wound with water that’s as clean as possible.
 Remove any debris or coral from the wound and wipe with an antiseptic wipe.
-Dress the wound up with an appropriate bandage and change once a day or after bleeding.
+Dress the wound up with an appropriate bandage and change it once a day or after bleeding.